koolamusic/koolamusic.github.io/_drafts/2019-01-28-rules-of-public-transport-in-lagos.md

 - Dey G
 Keep your senses at the top, observe every action, movement, and communication as they occur.
 I once had a man

+- RULE 1 - Trust no one, everybody is a suspect.

 - All that glitters is not gold
 Don't trust any bus that has a good exterior, well painted, seats with foam, looking all polished, you possibly might be falling for a trap, or a rookie driver who would either waste your precious time or get everyone in trouble, or the vehicle won't even reach your final destination because its engine isnt good.